hancarol/phase-1-project/README.md

 # Display

-This application displays day and time, 5-day forecast, current forecast, wind, and humidity.
+This application displays day and time, 5-day forecast, current forecast, wind, and humidity in real time.

 # Features

 This application allows you to search any cities to get current forecast and 5-day forecast.
 There are two buttons to search for forecast, you can write in a specific city or you can click the "current location" button to search the forecast based on your location.
 For the current temperature, you have the option to see the temperature in celsius or farenheit.

+In the 5-day forecast, it shows you high and low temperature of the day.

-# Tools used in this application
+# Tools/framework used in this application

 This application includes bootstrap, openweather for API, font awesome, and google fonts.